-Here’s why it’s worth replacing fattening potatoes with healthy pumpkin on your dinner plate.
+Here’s why it’s worth replacing fattening potatoes with healthier pumpkin on your dinner plate.
 Your body will thank you for it.

-Most health resources list pumpkin as high in vitamin A. I think a better description would be potential vitamin A. The beta-carotene, alpha-carotene and beta-cryptoxanthin they contain can convert to vitamin A if you are low in it.
-But why shortchange yourself on the beneficial antioxidant potential of these carotenoids by not getting enough vitamin A in your diet?
+Most resources list pumpkins as high in vitamin A. A better description would be potential vitamin A. The carotenoids they contain can convert to vitamin A if you are low in it.

-Pumpkin also has B vitamins like riboflavin, niacin, pantothenic acid, pyridoxine and folate, along with good levels of vitamin C, some vitamin E and the often difficult to get vitamin K.
+Winter squash also has B vitamins like riboflavin, niacin, pantothenic acid, pyridoxine and folate.
+Along with good levels of vitamin C, some vitamin E and the often difficult to get vitamin K.

-In the mineral stakes pumpkins have potassium, calcium, magnesium, phosphorus and zinc.
-It is also a good source of iron and copper for healthy hair.
+In mineral nutrition, pumpkins have potassium, calcium, magnesium, phosphorus and zinc.
+They are also a source of iron and copper for healthy hair.

-Like all vegetables, the mineral content in your pumpkin will vary depending on the soil it is grown in.
-This alone, aside from any concerns about pesticides, is a good reason to consider organic if you can find them.
-Organic produce is often grown in less intensely farmed and mineral depleted soils which may lead to more mineral rich veggies.
+Like all vegetables, the mineral content in your pumpkins or potatoes will vary depending on the soils they are grown in.
+This alone, aside from any concerns about pesticides, is a good reason to get them organic if you can find them.

 The concentrated nutrition in raw pumpkin seeds is an even better source of minerals and it’s worth a quick read about just how healthy this superfood snack is.

-Pumpkins are a more nutritious food than potatoes in just about every way and they make a great replacement for steamed, roasted or mashed potatoes on your dinner plate.
+Pumpkins are a more nutritious food than potatoes in just about every way and they make a great replacement for boiled, roasted or mashed potatoes on your dinner plate.

-Where as eating too many potatoes can be fattening, eating pumpkins regularly could help you lose weight and improve your overall health and well-being.
+While eating too many potatoes can be fattening, regularly enjoying meals with pumpkin can help you lose weight and improve your overall wellness and wellbeing.
 It’s a simple change but a valuable one.

-Next is a look at Cooking Pumpkin for Maximum Nutrition and a simple way to prepare them for most recipes.
+Next is a look at the best way to cook pumpkin and a healthier way to prepare them and retain the most nutrition.